kube-logging/logging-operator/docs/Readme.md

 ## Requirements
 ### Software
  - Logging Operator requires Kubernetes v1.14.x or later.
- - For the [Helm base installation](./deploy/README.md#deploy-logging-operator-with-helm) we required Helm v2.16.0 or higher.
+ - For the [Helm base installation](./deploy/README.md#deploy-logging-operator-with-helm) we require Helm v2.16.0 or higher.

 ### CPU and Memory
 Hardware requirements scale based on the size of your cluster.<br>